OpenOOD v1.5: Enhanced Benchmark for Out-of-Distribution Detection: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work we present OpenOOD v1.5, which enhances its earlier version by 1) providing results on the large-scale ImageNet, 2) investigating full-spectrum detection, and 3) introducing new features such as the leaderboard.
-We highlight several insights regarding the current state and future directions for OOD detection: \textbf{1)} A single winner that leads to superior performance across multiple benchmarks is still missing. \textbf{2)} Data augmentations are quite effective for improving OOD detection capability, and the combination of data augmentation with strong post-processor seems promising. \textbf{3)} Near-OOD remains more challenging than far-OOD, yet their improvement is proportional to each other. \textbf{4)} Full-spectrum detection poses challenge for existing methods.
+In this work we present OpenOOD v1.5, which enhances its earlier version by 1) constructing more rigorous evaluation protocol and benchmarks, 2) providing comprehensive results on the large-scale ImageNet data set, and 3) investigating full-spectrum detection.
+We provide several observations from our results to identify open problems and provide future directions, including but not limited to: 1) a single winner that performs competitively across multiple benchmarks is still missing; 2) the combination of data augmentations and strong post-processors are particularly effective; 3) full-spectrum detection is a challenging problem that might need insights from both OOD generalization and detection community; 4) more advanced architectures like vision transformers and models like CLIP may require more dedicated detectors to release their potential.
 We hope that the codebase, benchmark, evaluation results, and insights of OpenOOD can accelerate the progress and foster collective efforts towards advancing the state-of-the-art in OOD detection.

 \textbf{Related work.} To the best of our knowledge, OpenOOD v1.5 is the only work that comprehensively evaluates a wide range of OOD detection methods on multiple benchmarks of various sizes.
-We discuss a few works that relate to OpenOOD in certain aspects in \cref{sec:related_work}.
+We give a detailed discussion on a few works that relate to OpenOOD in certain aspects in \Cref{sec:related_work}.

 \textbf{Limitation.} In this work we focus on the context where there assumes to be a discriminative classifier for the ID classification in the first place.
 As a result, all the OOD detection methods considered in our work are discriminative.
-OOD detection approaches that are based on generative modeling (\eg, \cite{residualflow20cvpr,whyflow20nips,dgmknow19nips,ratiogm20iclr}) are not currently included in OpenOOD.
+OOD detection approaches that are based on generative modeling \citep[\eg,][]{residualflow20cvpr,whyflow20nips,dgmknow19nips,ratiogm20iclr} are not currently included in OpenOOD.
+To our knowledge, generative methods have not yet demonstrated scalability on ImageNet-level data and in general are less competitive than discriminative methods.
+Additional efforts will be required to integrate generative methods into OpenOOD in the future, as they often rely on dedicated/specialized model architecture and training procedure \cite{residualflow20cvpr,whyflow20nips,ratiogm20iclr}.

+\textbf{Real-world implications.} OOD detection is the building component in many real-world cases such as remote sensing applications \cite{nathan} and fine-grained novel category discovery \cite{mixoe23wacv}.
+It also has strong implications for safety-critical applications, as OOD detection can be used to detect unexpected anomalies, unknown unknowns, and Black Swans \cite{hendrycks2021unsolved}.
+We believe that OpenOOD has laid a solid foundation for tackling OOD detection in those specific scenarios.